50 Years Since

 Hello, ARIEL!

-To secure Canada’s future as a global science leader, the lab’s 2010–2015 Five-Year Plan set an ambitious course to build a world-leading isotope research facility: the Advanced Rare Isotope Laboratory (ARIEL).
+To secure Canada’s future as a global science leader, the lab set an ambitious course to build a world-leading isotope research facility: ARIEL, the Advanced Rare Isotope Laboratory.
+ARIEL will triple the lab’s rare-isotope beam output, unlocking new avenues in subatomic physics, nuclear astrophysics, medical isotopes, and materials science.

 In the final weeks of 2011, TRIUMF’s 520 MeV cyclotron and ISAC facility set a world record for delivering the most intense beams onto an actinide target for the production of isotopes.